Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Execution and Results

 As our goal is to discriminate between high (positive) and low (negative) arousal (valence), we removed all the items for which the label resulted \textit{neutral} for the dimensions, based on the participant's answers.
 Therefore, our gold standard includes only the vectors labelled as high (positive) or low (negative) and we model our problem as a binary classification task.
 Table~\ref{tab:goldstandard} reports the gold standard dataset with valence and arousal distribution, when considering biofeedback features (for RQ1).
-Voice feature vectors corresponding to each biofeedback vector could not be identified for part of the gold standard items, as the audio recording was not reliable for some subjects.
-Therefore, the gold standard dataset for audio only (RQ2) and for combined features (RQ3) without imputation is a subset of the original gold standard, and is reported in Table~\ref{tab:goldstandardaudio}.
+After the removal of neutral cases, the remaining data still referred to 21 subjects.
+Voice feature vectors corresponding to each biofeedback vector could not be identified for part of the gold standard items, as the audio recording was unreliable for some subjects (2 subjects).
+Therefore, the gold standard dataset for audio only (RQ2) and for combined features (RQ3) without imputation is a subset of the original gold standard, and is reported in Table~\ref{tab:goldstandardaudio} (19 subjects in total, 659 vectors).
+After removing neutral cases for voice, the remaining data still referred to 19 subjects.